JRazek/reduce_kernel/task.md

 ```

 It may be probably simpified and optimized but its just a CPU side precomputation.
-`ReducePlan` struct holds the initial permutation - before reduction and the final permutation - after reduction.
+`ReducePlan` struct holds the initial permutation (mapping, not actual mapped data) - before reduction, and the final permutation - after reduction.
 Tests show how it works for a multidimensional reduce shape.

 Output shape in this case after reduction is a shape with "projected" dimensions of input tensor onto non-reduced dimensions.